Master of Teaching – course notices

 The handbook contains information about enrolment, the course program and calendar, the names and contact details for key academic and administrative staff, lists of units of study, course policies and regulations, and Senate resolutions affecting the degrees.

-Information about graduation, including graduation dates, is available from the graduations website.
+Information about graduation, including ceremony dates, is available from the graduations website.

-Further information about the DEC GRP and a form to register for an interview are available on the DEC website.
+Further information and application details are available on the Department’s website.

 NSW Teachers Federation professional development days